 There are plenty of places to visit in Buffalo for children of all ages.
-Niagara Falls and Lake Erie are fun sights to see for just about any kid, while The Buffalo Zoo has plenty of cool wildlife.
+Niagara Falls and Lake Erie are fun sights for kids, while The Buffalo Zoo has plenty of cool wildlife.
 Don’t forget to let the whole family try true, authentic Buffalo wings!

-Buffalo is New York’s gateway to Niagara Falls and Lake Erie, being at the western end of the Erie Canal.
-It’s also where Buffalo wings were invented, home to many historic buildings and sites, and is the state’s second-largest city after the Big Apple.
+Buffalo is New York’s gateway to Niagara Falls and Lake Erie, at the Erie Canal’s western end.
+It’s also where Buffalo Wings were invented, home to many historic buildings and sites, and is the state’s second-largest city after the Big Apple.

 What are the best things to see in Buffalo, New York?